Best Of17 min read

 • Zero context-switching — everything happens inside Gmail

-• Genuinely the fastest setup of any CRM on this list — we're talking minutes, not hours
+• Fastest setup of any CRM here — we're talking minutes, not hours

-• Good free tier for solo founders testing the waters
+• Solid free tier for solo founders testing the waters

-• Mail merge feature is solid for cold outreach campaigns
+• Mail merge feature works well for cold outreach

 Cons:

-• Completely dependent on Gmail and Google Workspace — totally useless if you're on Outlook
+• Completely dependent on Gmail and Google Workspace — doesn't work if you're on Outlook

-• Doesn't scale well past about 15 users before it starts feeling creaky
+• Doesn't scale well past about 15 users before feeling creaky

-• Limited automation and reporting compared to basically every other tool here
+• Limited automation and reporting compared to other tools

 8. Nimble — Best for Relationship-Driven and Social Selling